best apps to learn french

 Price: First level is free.
 Additional levels available at a cost

-For starters, each flashcard comes with native French audio, so you can hear exactly how a French word or phrase is pronounced in order to perfect your accent.
+For starters, each flashcard comes with native French audio, so you can hear exactly how a French word or phrase is pronounced.

 Secondly, these flashcards don’t just present French words and translations by themselves.
 Instead, they include words that are in complete sentences to provide context.